Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Hidden Discrete-Valued Spatial Dependence

 by specifying the priors $p(\etabf)$ and $p(\thetabf)$.
 Later in this section, we define the form of the prior $p(\z|\thetabf)$ for three different cases, the MDGM, MRF and aMRF.
 For each type of prior on the latent variable, we note whether the posterior distribution is valid.

 A simple prior for $\etabf$ is,

 where $I(\cdot)$ is the indicator function and the identifiability constraint, $\eta_1>\eta_0$, avoids the label switching problem of the latent variable.
-In the case of the of the MDGM, $\thetabf=\{\D,\xibf\}$, whereas $\thetabf=\xibf$ for the MRF and aMRF.
+In the case of the MDGM, $\thetabf=\{\D,\xibf\}$, whereas $\thetabf=\xibf$ for the MRF and aMRF.
 Let $p(\thetabf)=p(\D)p(\xibf)$ for the MDGM and $p(\thetabf)=p(\xibf)$ for the models with MRF and aMRF priors.
-We use $\xibf$ to denote the spatial dependence parameters of the three different spatial models, and while the mathematical forms of the three latent variable priors that we use for analyses later in the paper are analogous, the mathematical interpretation of $\xibf$ is distinct between the MRF/aMRF and MDGM priors and across our highlighted classes of the MDGM.
-A default choice for the prior $\D$, is a uniform prior, $p(\D)=\frac{1}{|\Dcal^\dagger(\N)|}$ for $\D\in\Dcal^\dagger(\N)$, where $\Dcal^\dagger(\N)\subseteq\Dcal(\N)$ is a specific class/subset of all compatible DAGs.
+We use $\xibf$ to denote the spatial dependence parameters of the three different spatial models, and while the mathematical forms of the three latent variable priors that we use for analyses later in the paper are analogous, the mathematical interpretation of $\xibf$ is distinct between the MRF/aMRF and MDGM priors and across our classes of the MDGM highlighted in the paper and appendices.
+In the MRF/aMRF prior, spatial dependence between the vertices of a NUG is determined solely through the parameters $\xibf$, whereas in the MDGM classes, spatial dependence is determined through the DAGs included in the mixture and the parameters $\xibf$.
+A default choice for the prior $\D$, is a uniform prior, $p(\D)=\frac{1}{|\Dcal^\dagger(\N)|}$ for $\D\in\Dcal^\dagger(\N)$, where $\Dcal^\dagger(\N)\subseteq\Dcal(\N)$ is a specific class/subset of all weakly compatible DAGs.